 If you visit a financial adviser you may also hear the terms ‘super wrap’ and ‘master trust’.
 These two categories generally offer you access to lots of managed fund investments, and fall under the category of ‘retail funds’.

 You can also consider opening a Retirement Savings Account (RSA): you can choose from 9 RSAs.
 An RSA is a low-risk and low-return superannuation account provided by banks and other financial organisations.
 RSAs, however, are more a parking vehicle rather than a long-term investment option.
-RSAs represent less than two-tenths of a mere 1 per cent of all money invested in the superannuation market.
+RSAs represent one-tenth of a mere 1 per cent of all money invested in the superannuation market.

 Note: Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, already a member of a public sector fund, an employee can generally only choose from three types of super funds: